 The valuation gap between Micron vs Broadcom stock does not concern which company is superior or what the market is already expecting each company to accomplish.
 Each stock is valued at high, continued growth, though the level of execution demanded is varied.

-The intrinsic value of Micron at a market price of $285.41 and with 5% perpetual growth is $158.71 per share.
-The intrinsic value of Broadcom is also low in relation to the market price of $346.10 at $125.62.
+The intrinsic value of Micron at 5% perpetual growth rate is $158.71 per share.
+The intrinsic value of Broadcom is also low in relation to the current market price of $346.10 at 5% perpetual growth is $125.62.
 This serves to indicate that both stocks are significantly overpriced to base-case fundamentals.
 The market is not valuing normal growth – it is valuing high performance.

 The gap is still large as we progress up the growth curve.
-Micron at 7% growth is at $238.50 per share, which is less than its present market price and Broadcom is at $197.92, a long way away at the market level.
+Micron at 7% growth is at $238.50 per share, which is less than its present market price and Broadcom is at $197.92, a huge separation between intrinsic and speculative value at current market level.
 At 8%, both stocks are not valuation worthy.
 Broadcom has surpassed the current market price at 8.5% with a value of $378.68 per share whereas Micron has not exceeded its market price, getting to $437.96 with an intrinsic value-to-price ratio of 94.7%.

 The main point is both the companies are trading at an aggressive growth rate, yet Broadcom must achieve almost perfect performance in various fronts including semiconductors, AI infrastructure, and VMware integration to earn its valuation.
 Although still costly, Micron has a visible earnings recovery cycle.